How Will Your Teen Behave When the SHTF?

 This is why it is so very vital to teach the preparedness mindset to the young people in your life.
 It isn’t enough merely to tell them WHAT they should do.
 The nature of the beast – ummm…I mean teenager…is that you must also impress upon them why you should take these actions.

 This requires a great deal of attention to consequences and to the study of disaster and unrest scenarios.
 There is another fine line to draw here – you don’t want to terrify your child, but you must impress upon them that during an unusual scenario, unprepared people behave in predictable ways.
-The media tries very hard to downplay these predictable behaviours, but incident after incident has shown us that when disaster strikes, you can anticipate the reactions of hungry and frightened people.
+The media tries very hard to downplay these predictable behaviors, but incident after incident has shown us that when disaster strikes, you can anticipate the reactions of hungry and frightened people.

 Some of you may have raised ideal teens who are completely in line with everything you say, and I salute you for this and would love to hear how you’ve accomplished this feat.
 In my own parental experience, though, as wonderful, intelligent, beloved, and well-adapted as my daughters are, this has not been a perfectly smooth journey.
 Between hormonal surges, the psyche’s struggle for separation from the parent, the traumatic and shocking death of a parent, and the yearning for independence, sometimes our own home has been like a cross between the floor of Congress and a post-disaster looting party.

-Despite this carnival of fun, we can’t lock them safely away from the world and slide food through an opening in the door until they reach an age where their judgement is unimpaired by all that is teendom.
+Despite this carnival of fun, we can’t lock them safely away from the world and slide food through an opening in the door until they reach an age where their judgment is unimpaired by all that is teendom.
 It falls upon us to teach our kids:

 - The importance of secrecy regarding preparedness supplies, bug out locations, and prepping in general (OPSEC)